 View chart >>

-The Xoft Axxent® eBx System for breast brachytherapy is designed to simplify the radiation therapy procedure and increase accessibility to patients who are suitable candidates for partial-breast irradiation (PBI).
+The Xoft® Electronic Brachytherapy (eBx®) System® for breast brachytherapy is designed to simplify the radiation therapy procedure and increase accessibility to patients who are suitable candidates for partial-breast irradiation (PBI).

-Breast eBx with the Axxent System delivers a prescribed, targeted dose of radiation directly to the site where cancer recurrence is most likely.
-Compared to traditional radiotherapy, eBx requires fewer treatments and minimizes exposure to healthy tissue and organs, such as the ribs, lungs, heart and opposite breast (Reduced Dose to Heart and Lungs).
+Breast eBx® with the Xoft System delivers a prescribed, targeted dose of radiation directly to the site where cancer recurrence is most likely.
+Compared to traditional radiotherapy, eBx® requires fewer treatments and minimizes exposure to healthy tissue and organs, such as the ribs, lungs, heart and opposite breast (Reduced Dose to Heart and Lungs).
 Patients also experience low rates of serious complications and favorable cosmetic outcomes.

 - The surgeon places the balloon.